-by Jack Norris, RD, and Taylor Wolfram, MS, RDN, LDN
+by Taylor Wolfram, MS, RDN, LDN and Jack Norris, RD

-Depending on the laboratory, a normal range for white blood cell (WBC) count is about 3.5 to 12.5 billion per liter.
-One cross-sectional study showed vegans have a lower WBC count than omnivores, though in the normal range at 5.8 (Haddad, 1999).
-It appears that many vegans, however, have a lower than normal WBC count.
+Depending on the laboratory, a normal range for white blood cell count (WBC) is about 3.5 to 12.5 billion per liter.
+One cross-sectional study showed vegans have a lower white blood cell count than omnivores, though in the normal range at 5.8 (Haddad, 1999).
+It appears that many vegans, however, have a lower than normal white blood cell count.
 We don’t really know why this is, but it appears to be common and not indicative of any obvious problem.
-If you have a WBC count below normal, you should talk to your doctor about whether to be concerned.
+If you have a white blood cell count below normal, you should talk to your doctor about whether to be concerned.

 White Blood Cells

 Also known as leukocytes, white blood cells are needed to fight foreign invaders, including bacteria, viruses, and cancerous cells.
 During infections, they typically increase in number.
 A concise explanation of the various white blood cells, along with some interesting pictures, can be found on Britannica (link).

 Anecdotally, many vegans report having low white blood cell counts, which their doctors are rarely concerned about.
 In contrast, the published research (below) shows vegans to have normal white blood cell counts, though typically lower than omnivores.

 A study of 83 American vegetarians, including 13 vegans, found that white blood cell count tended to decrease in men with decreasing animal products in the diet (Dong & Scott, 1982).
 Many of the participants in this study followed a “natural hygiene” diet consisting mainly of raw vegetables, fruits, nuts, and seeds with minimal grains, legumes, dairy, and dietary supplements.